A Sand Book

 A Sand Book is a poetry collection published in 2019 by poet and writer Ariana Reines.
-It received positive reviews.
 Writing in The New Yorker, Hannah Aizenman referred to the collection as "[...] a psychedelic epic about climate change and forever war; capitalism and surveillance; gun violence and police brutality; fascism and genocide; diaspora, mental illness, gender, and the occult."

 Reines won the 2020 Kingsley Tufts Poetry Award for the book.
+It was also longlisted for the National Book Award.